How to Build Personal Credit as a Millennial

 What Do Your FICO® Scores and Credit Reports Say?

-If you followed these tips, you should see the results of your credit-building efforts from the FICO® scores and reports that you pulled.
+If you follow these tips, you should see the results of your credit-building efforts from the FICO® scores and reports that you pulled.
 Once you have a handle on where your scores stand, consider researching a credit card that is designed for customers with limited history.

 Once you’re able to get a primary line, make sure to use the card responsibly and always paying a large portion of the balance off each month.
-Keep in mind that since you still have limited history, your credit can be damaged more easily.
+Keep in mind that since you still have a limited history, your credit can be damaged more easily.

 Eventually, you will want to establish varied types of credit.
 Having a nice variety of credit cards, installment credit – even, ultimately, a mortgage – can really improve your credit score over time.
 Mortgages especially help credit scores, since mortgages are the most difficult to qualify for.